Homemade cannoli are crunchy and flaky with that classic cannoli chocolate chip filling.

 How to Make Cannoli Filling

 This is a traditional cannoli filling that is made from ricotta and mixed with mini chocolate chips.
-It's a classic filling for good reason, but you can fill your cannoli shells with whatever filling you like, or see the 'variations' section below for some filling inspiration.
+It's a classic filling for a good reason, but you can fill your cannoli shells with whatever filling you like, or see the 'variations' section below for some filling inspiration.

 - Make sure the ricotta has been properly strained overnight (see the section below on how to strain ricotta).